 Please make note of the following important information:

-Where venues are at capacity, schools are welcome to join the waitlist.
+Where venues are at capacity, schools will be welcome to join the waitlist.

 Payment is with a credit/debit card only, places are only confirmed once payment has been received.
 A confirmation email with receipt will be sent once your places have been secured.